piegope/doc/docs/en/rdm/mac/privileged-access-management/index.md

   description: Devolutions Privileged Access Management is specifically designed to meet the needs of SMBs, providing enterprise-grade features to bring a level of protection usually only afforded to large organizations.
   order: 55
 ---
 [Devolutions Privileged Access Management](https://devolutions.net/privileged-access-management/) provides all the following features.
 It is specifically designed to meet the needs of SMBs, providing enterprise-grade features to bring a level of protection usually only afforded to large organizations while at the same time being robust, easy to deploy, and affordable.
+To learn more about ***Devolutions Privileged Access Management***, click [here](/pam/overview/what-is-pam/).

 Here are some of its main features: